Another Sirmon? UW preferred walk-on QB Camden Sirmon hopes to make his own name on Montlake

 The name “Sirmon” has become synonymous with Washington football.

 Gary Sirmon played at UW in the early ‘60s.
-His son, Peter Sirmon — currently the defensive coordinator at Cal — assisted with the Husky linebackers under Steve Sarkisian in 2012 and 2013.
+His son, Peter Sirmon — the defensive coordinator at Cal — assisted with the Husky linebackers under Steve Sarkisian in 2012-13.
 Two of Gary’s grandkids, linebacker Jackson Sirmon and quarterback Jacob Sirmon, signed with Washington in 2018 — though Jacob announced a transfer to Central Michigan in December.

-Still, a Sirmon will participate in UW’s impending quarterback competition nonetheless.
+A Sirmon will participate in UW’s impending quarterback competition nonetheless.

 On Thursday, Camden Sirmon — Jacob and Jackson’s cousin, who had previously committed to Montana — announced he has accepted a preferred walk-on spot at UW instead.

 “I’ve been living in Washington all my life.
-I’ve been a Husky fan since day one,” Camden Sirmon told The Times on Friday.
+I’ve been a Husky fan since day one,” Camden Sirmon said Friday.
 “So that’s a place I’d like to be.
 But ultimately this came down to how Washington recruited me.
 They made me feel wanted.
 They made me feel like I had a sense of purpose to go there.”

 And last summer, Sirmon had a sense of purpose to leave.
 After the fall football season in Washington was pushed to the spring, Camden — a two-star quarterback who helped Wenatchee High School to a Big Nine Conference championship in 2019 — moved to Montana to salvage his senior season.
-He settled at Sentinel High School in Missoula, Mont., and led the Spartans to an undefeated 10-0 record and a Class AA state title — earning Montana State AA Offensive MVP honors along the way.
+He settled at Sentinel High School in Missoula, Montana, and led the Spartans to an undefeated 10-0 record and a Class AA state title — earning Montana State AA Offensive MVP honors along the way.
 He completed 65.3% of his passes and threw for 949 yards with 11 touchdowns and two interceptions, according to MaxPreps, while adding 847 rushing yards and 11 rushing scores as well.

 In doing so, he also earned the attention of his home-state Huskies.

 So successful, in fact, that Camden earned an offer and committed to Montana — where his brother, Cy Sirmon, had just wrapped up his college career.
-But, when the NCAA decided to extend scholarship limits to seniors for an extra season in 2021, Montana no longer had the money to offer said scholarship to Camden — making him, basically, a preferred walk-on by default.
+But, when the NCAA decided to extend scholarship limits to seniors for an extra season in 2021, Montana no longer had the money to offer the scholarship to Camden — making him, basically, a preferred walk-on by default.

-Meanwhile, UW quality control analyst Payton McCollum and offensive coordinator John Donovan made contact shortly before Christmas — and Camden began to consider a sort of homecoming with the Huskies.
+UW quality-control analyst Payton McCollum and offensive coordinator John Donovan made contact shortly before Christmas — and Camden began to consider a sort of homecoming with the Huskies.

 “I still wasn’t feeling quite comfortable with uprooting from Montana and leaving,” Camden Sirmon said.
 “So (McCollum and Donovan) got (head coach Jimmy) Lake on the phone and he talked to me a little bit.
 After I had conversations with him, I kept in communication, and eventually I knew it was the right move.”